seblegall/mrbot/README.md

 ## Context

-Dialogflow comes with a lot of pre-made integration such as Twitter, Slack of Facebook Messenger.
+Dialogflow comes with a lot of pre-made integration such as Twitter, Slack or Facebook Messenger.
 But there is no integration with a classical Jabber server.

 MrBot is a boilerplate example of connecting your Dialogfow agent with a Jabber server.